Ganglet/Vestige/README.md

 **VESTIGE makes one principled change:** replace uniform masking with **Damage-Aware Masking (DAM)** — a custom PyTorch `DataCollator` that samples per-position masking probabilities directly from real mapDamage2 PMD profiles.
 The masking gradient mirrors the biological damage gradient.
 Fine-tuning on this objective produces a model that has seen disproportionately more training signal at the positions that matter most in ancient sequence reconstruction.

-The reconstructed coding sequences are then validated at the protein level via ESMFold, establishing that neither model introduces fold-disrupting substitutions — reconstruction is biologically viable.
+Reconstructed coding sequences are validated at the protein level via ESMFold, and a biosecurity classifier confirms reconstruction does not introduce virulence-gene signatures.

 ---